 - Thor undergoes a fair amount of Adaptational Heroism in this interpretation.
 Though he is still a Blood Knight and a bit of an arrogant jerk, he is a fair shake more heroic (by modern standards) than what Norse Mythology originally portrayed him as.
 He only grows more selfless and heroic as he goes through Character Development.

-- Zeus is portrayed as a light-hearted, if not buffoonish king and loyal husband to Hera.
-While the spin-off series brings up his flaws — like forgetting he and his wife's anniversary, occasionally losing his temper and the whole "Prometheus" thing — Zeus' frequent infidelity is never brought up (most likely non-existent to keep the G-Rating).
+- Zeus is portrayed as a light-hearted if not buffoonish king and loyal husband to Hera.
+While the spin-off series does address more of his flaws — like forgetting he and his wife's anniversary, losing his temper and smiting people, and the whole "Prometheus" thing — Zeus' frequent infidelity is never brought up (most likely non-existent to keep the G-rating).

 - Hera from The Legend of Hercules allowed her husband to cheat on her with Alcmene so that Hercules could be born and become a hero to Greece.

 - Zeus in Wonder Woman (2017) is a Posthumous Character described in Amazon myth: He created humanitynote in a Golden Age, created the Amazons when Ares inflicted war upon humans, helped free the Amazons when they were enslaved, struck a crippling blow to Ares after he killed the rest of the gods, and with his last breaths left the Amazons with the means to finish Ares off once and for all.
 Although that part about Ares being the cause of all war is wrong, so maybe the Zeus wasn't really so great after all.